Smugglers, stamps and the Saxon Shore

 Rock & Roll Renegades - Live at Warehorne music festival

-Also check out For Emotion (local rock/alternative band) and Anderida (Hamstreet based folk trio)
+Also check out The Take Down (local rock/punk band) and Anderida (Hamstreet based folk trio)

 Includes travel jottings, local sayings and a free surreal short story here